ZaahidAbdurahman/Data-Analytics/README.md

  Analytics is made possible by modern data, storage, and computing capabilities.

-THE ANALYTICS PROCESS
+# THE ANALYTICS PROCESS

  Analysts working with data move through a series of different steps as they seek to gain business value from their organization's data.

--Data Acquisition
+- Data Acquisition

--Cleaning and Manipulation
+- Cleaning and Manipulation

--Analysis
+- Analysis

--Visualization
+- Visualization

--Reporting and Communication
+- Reporting and Communication

 While we describe the steps of the analytics process as a series of sequential actions.

 It is more accurate to think of them as a set of interrelated actions that may be revisited frequently while working with a dataset.

-Analytics Techniques:
+# Analytics Techniques:

  Analysts use a variety of techniques to draw conclusions from the data at their disposal.

- Descriptive Analytics
+#  Descriptive Analytics

--Descriptive analytics focuses on exploring and interpreting historical data to provide a comprehensive understanding of past events and trends.
+- Descriptive analytics focuses on exploring and interpreting historical data to provide a comprehensive understanding of past events and trends.

- Predictive Analytics
+#  Predictive Analytics

--Predictive analytics is particularly valuable for businesses when they want to stay ahead of future trends, behaviors, and outcomes.
+- Predictive analytics is particularly valuable for businesses when they want to stay ahead of future trends, behaviors, and outcomes.

-Prescriptive Analytics
+# Prescriptive Analytics

--Prescriptive analytics is most valuable for businesses when they are seeking to predict future outcomes and determine the best course of action to achieve specific objectives.
+- Prescriptive analytics is most valuable for businesses when they are seeking to predict future outcomes and determine the best course of action to achieve specific objectives.

-DATA GOVERNANCE
+# DATA GOVERNANCE

--Data governance programs ensure that the organization has high-quality data and is able to effectively control that data.
+- Data governance programs ensure that the organization has high-quality data and is able to effectively control that data.

-ANALYTICS TOOLS
+# ANALYTICS TOOLS

--Software helps analysts work through each one of the phases of the analytics process.
+- Software helps analysts work through each one of the phases of the analytics process.

--These tools automate much of the heavy lifting of data analysis, improving the analyst's ability to acquire, clean, manipulate, visualize, and analyze data.
+- These tools automate much of the heavy lifting of data analysis, improving the analyst's ability to acquire, clean, manipulate, visualize, and analyze data.

 ![image](https://github.com/ZaahidAbdurahman/Data-Analytics/assets/169241347/f09da0c1-e0ba-4ae7-a6e6-d04bd4a18d85)